-Last year saw the release of the book the Monster of Florence, a true tale about a serial killer who terrorized the hills around the Tuscan capital for almost 20 years, from 1968 until 1985.
+The year 2006 saw the release of the book the Monster of Florence, a true crime tale about a serial killer who terrorized the hills around the Tuscan capital for almost 20 years, from 1968 until 1985.
 While several men were tried for the heinous crimes, many Italians, crime experts, and the book authors Mario Spezi and Douglas Preston, believe that the real killer remains on the loose to this day.

 I knew nothing about the sensational story of the Monster of Florence when I was first doing research for one of my Italy guides long ago.
 Certainly, I had heard of Il Mostro, the dark comedy by Roberto Benigni based on the crimes and the search for the perpetrator, but I hadn’t given it a second thought.
 You can be sure that the tourism boards did not wish to point out the areas where these crimes had taken place.
 In fact, two of the victims – Horst Meyer and Uwe Rüsch – were tourists who were camping in the Tuscan hills.